rgblab/block-widgets-monster/readme.txt

 - Price filter
 - Product categories (3 instances - list with/without image and dropdown)
 - Product tag cloud
-- All products (3 instances - all, featured, on sale)
+- All products (3 instances - all, featured and on sale)
 - Recent reviews
 - Recently viewed products
 - Top rated products